regolith-linux/regolith-linux.github.io/content/en/docs/_index.md

     weight: 20
 ---

 This site contains the information to use the Regolith desktop environment.
-The content is structured in an order inteded for new users, but feel free to skip around as you see fit.
-Feedback is always welcome and we appriciate any tips on how the documentation can be more complete, easy to read, and effective.
+The content is structured in an order intended for new users, but feel free to skip around as you see fit.
+Feedback is always welcome and we appreciate any tips on how the documentation can be more complete, easy to read, and effective.

 ## Terminology